tcivie/tcivie/README.md

 Thank you for visiting my profile!
 Let's connect and create something amazing together! 🚀🌟

-_And yes, this README.md was generated with the help of ChatGPT 🤓_
+_This README.md was generated with the help of ChatGPT 🤓_
 <!---
 tcivie/tcivie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.